A survey, review, and future trends of skin lesion segmentation and classification: Training and Evaluation

-In summary, observing those loss functions demonstrates that the BCC is widely applied for the SLC and SLS tasks, whereas Eq.~\ref{eq:dsc} or Eq.~\ref{eq:ji} or Eq.~\ref{eq:loss} are commonly applied for the SLS job in the last decade from 2011 to 2020, which, in turn, will be an upcoming recommendation for the beginner to expert level of experimenters.
+where $\log\hat{y_i}$ and $\log(1-\hat{y_i})$ are the measure of the log-likelihood of the pixel being lesion or not, respectively.
+In summary, our review of loss function usage demonstrates that the BCC was widely applied for the SLC and SLS tasks, whereas Eq.~\ref{eq:dsc} or Eq.~\ref{eq:ji} or Eq.~\ref{eq:loss} were commonly applied for the SLS task in the past 594 articles.